New Mexico Leaders To Militia: If You Want To Help Community, Stop Showing Up Armed

 Escalating the mayhem

-Today an angry community is asking why the police didn't intervene sooner, and why a ragtag group of gun lovers who call themselves the New Mexico Civil Guard was there in the first place?
+Today an angry community is asking why the police didn't intervene sooner, and why a ragtag group of gun lovers who call themselves the New Mexico Civil Guard was there in the first place.

 National